crazyjohn/Stone/README.md

 1. framework
 ----------
-- core。this is the most important part of the engine，almost the whole framework codes are at here。
+- core.this is the most important part of the engine，almost the whole framework codes are at here.

-- db。this is the data service layer，you can use this project to persistence you db object。
+- db.this is the data service layer，you can use this project to persistence you db object.

-- proto。this is the proto between client and server，i use google's protobuf to support this。
+- proto.this is the proto between client and server，i use google's protobuf to support this.

-- tools。do some tools things，for example generate the Template class。
+- tools.do some tools things，for example generate the Template class.

-- test。all the engine test cases are at here。
+- test.all the engine test cases are at here.

 2. examle
 ----------
-> when i have finished write 70 percent of the engine，i begin to write a example to prove this is a amazing engine。i choose to write a mmo game。
+> when i have finished write 70 percent of the engine，i begin to write a example to prove this is a amazing engine.i choose to write a mmo game.

-- bot。this is the robot framework，i use scala to write it, and it use for pressure test。by the way, i must say that scala is fucking amazing！
+- bot.this is the robot framework，i use scala to write it, and it use for pressure test.by the way, i must say that scala is fucking amazing！

+- mmo.this is a mmo game example, whitch driver by the stone engine.

-- agent。this is the external session manager server。
+- agent.this is the external session manager server.

-- game。this is the logic server。
+- game.this is the logic server.

-- world。 this is the center server。
+- world. this is the center server.

 now, what's the progress?
 ----------
-- you can create account, login, create role, select role and enter scene。
+- you can create account, login, create role, select role and enter scene.

 TODO
 ----------
-- template engine: mabe i will use velocity。
+- template engine: mabe i will use velocity.
-- db human sub entity。
+- db human sub entity.
-- data layer use cache。
+- data layer use cache.
-- routing logic。
+- routing logic.
-- balance。
+- balance.
-- robot pressure test, and make the test doc。
+- robot pressure test, and make the test doc.
-- all the framework use akka，use remote and cluster。
+- all the framework use akka，use remote and cluster.

 cn